carmelosammarco/tool4NC/README.md

 ### concatnc ("path_input folder")

 This function is qble to concatenate segments of data coming from the same dataset but at different time steps.
-It will generate a file called concatenated.nc as final result.
+It will generate a file called "concatenated.nc" as final result.
 The only argument needed is the folder where the files are located.

 ### splitnc ("path_input file",  "path_output folder", "type", "suffix")